 Do the dishes standing on 1 foot to test your balance.
 Once you master that, try standing in the yoga “tree” position.
 Balance poses work smaller muscles that you might not use very often, so they are great to practice on a regular basis!

 Stretch with your kids while you listen to how their day went.
 You can even make family stretching part of your before-bed routine, right before teeth are brushed, and hair is combed.
-It’s a great way to bring the family together and place healthy bodies as a top priority.
+It’s a great way to bring the family together and place healthy bodies as a top priority no matter what age.

 So when you feel like there’s not enough time in the day to work fitness into your routine, remember all of the small things you can do to feel healthier in a pinch.